ohlrogge/azure-devops-training/README.md

 1. Print the parameters in a task.
 1. Use the task `condition` to run a task only if the boolean parameter is `true`.
 1. Use the `if` expression to show and run a task only if boolean parameter is `true`.
-1. After running the pipeline, download the Raw YAML file of the pipeline and investigate the parameters in the file.
+1. After running the pipeline, view the full YAML file of the pipeline and investigate the parameters in the file.

+> Remark: After renaming the pipeline file, you need to update the pipeline settings in Azure DevOps to point to the new file location.

 ## Task 02: Variables